ekefan/pre-sales-deal-tracker/backend/README.md

 - A sales user can only interact with pitch requests they create.
 - An admin, can initiate the action to create a deal, after they have viewed a pitch request, they can update the deal and delete it

-API end points have been designed in the swagger documentation, view it on swagger UI or import on POSTMAN.
+API end points have been documented with Openapi specifications, swagger 2.0 in a `yml` file, view it on swagger UI or import on POSTMAN.

 All end points require an Authorization header with BearerAuth tokens except the /auth/login end point from which the auth tokens are generated.